xlegend1024/MTC_AzureAILabs/IntelligentAppsAndAgents/README.md

 # Azure AI Intelligent Apps and Agents Labs

-This folder contains labs demonstrate how to infuse intelligence into your applications using Cognitive Services and how to build intelligent agents.
+This folder contains labs that demonstrate best practices for building intelligent applications and agents.
+The core technologies covered in the labs are:
+- Microsoft Cognitive Services
+- Bot Services
+- Cortana Skills